Sensitivity Analysis: “What if” Analysis

 - In the Column input cell box, enter the reference to the input cell for the input values in the column.
 In the example below, you would type E33 in the Column input cell box.

 - Click OK!

-We will finally get our various diluted EPS results as seen in cells E209 thru I214 in the data table.
+We will finally get our various diluted EPS results as seen in cells E209 through I214 in the data table.
 The only thing left to do now is to sanity check the results.
 As revenue growth increases, we should see an increase in diluted EPS, and we do.
 We should also see diluted EPS increase as EBIT margin improves, and we do.
 It looks as though we have constructed a well-functioning data table!

-One thing to know is that sometimes Excel is set to calculate automatically except for data tables.
+One thing to know is that sometimes Excel is set to calculate automatically, except for data tables.
 If it looks as though your data table is not working, try hitting “F9” to recalculate the entire worksheet.
 You can also adjust how Excel is set up by hitting Alt-T-O and then going to the “Calculations” tab in Excel 2003 or the “Formulas” section in Excel 2007.
 You can also hit Alt-M-X in Excel 2007 to make your selection.

-A data table is an effective and easy way to present valuable financial information to a boss or client.
+In conclusion, performing sensitivity analysis via a data table is an effective and easy way to present valuable financial information to a boss or client.
 It provides a range of possible outcomes for a particular piece of information and can highlight the margin of safety that might exist before something goes terribly wrong.
 For example, how low can revenue growth or EBIT margins get before EPS becomes negative?
 Once you have constructed several data tables, you’ll realize that it takes no time at all and that there is no excuse for not incorporating them into your financial modeling arsenal.